zzhangjii/learning-library/oci-library/qloudable/Grafana/Compute_Monitoring_using_Grafana.md

 1. Sign in using your tenant name, user name and password.

-2. Once signed in select the compartment assigned to you from drop down menu on left part of the screen
+2. From the OCI Services menu,click **Virtual Cloud Network** under Networking and click **Create Virtual Cloud Network**

-3. From the OCI Services menu,click **Virtual Cloud Network** under Networking and click **Create Virtual Cloud Network**
+3. Select the compartment assigned to you from drop down menu on left part of the screen

 **NOTE:** Ensure the correct Compartment is selected under COMPARTMENT list